Naveenkumar-Nuggu/project-charter-template/index.md

 - Dr. Denise Case, dcase@nwmissouri.edu

 ## Project Purpose
-Create an app useful to visitors to the Hughes new field house.
+Creating a progressive web application useful to visitors of the Hughes new field house.
 ## Benefits
 - Reducing the overhead involved in using the app.
 - Able to retrive information with in 3-5 clicks.